Chethas47/minecraft-3d/README.md

 ![Preview](Preview.png 'Preview')

-## Want to extend, develop modify?
+## Want to extend, develop, modify?

 In the project directory, you can run: